joshblecherman/open_door/dev/database_setup.md

 3. Once the command prompt is open, paste the following code into the window:

+FOR MAC:

+1. Save yourself a lot of time and go here https://postgresapp.com/downloads.html

 ```
 CREATE TABLE IF NOT EXISTS profiles (
    user_id              VARCHAR(10) PRIMARY KEY,